nshumoogum/fantasy-football/README.md

 * Copy repo using clone with ssh or https in `Code` dropdown
 * On commandline run `git clone <paste copy of url>`

+See full list of make targets with `make help`

 ## Create Fantasy Sheets

 This script is to generate a csv file containing data obtained from the [fantasy football website](https://fantasy.premierleague.com/) for all teams within a league during a particular round.